 The teacher will go through some of the tools which you can use in the platform, and then invite you for a demo class.
 Here the interviewer will pretend to be the student and you the teacher.
 This only lasts for a few minutes, and the purpose of this is to test how you deliver the class, so don’t focus too much on the timing.

 The mock class that I had was easier than other mock classes I’ve had with other online teaching companies.
 So for this reason, I recommend iTutor to anyone who wants to see if online teaching is for them.

 You get to look over the demo class teaching materials a few days before the interview, so you can practice and prepare a few props ( toys, cars, flashcards, etc.) Lastly, remember to smile and have fun!

 Tips for a great online teaching interview:

 Find a bright and quiet room.
-Test your webcam before the interview to make sure you and your background is fully lit up with no lens flair or reflections.
-I suggest setting up your workstation with a background which is plain or filled up with colourful educational posters.
+Test your webcam before the interview to make sure you and your background are fully lit up with no lens flare or reflections.
+I suggest setting up your workstation with a background that is plain or filled up with colourful educational posters.

-Avoid windows overlooking outside because outside is usually lighter, resulting the webcam to lose focus and you being in darkness.
-Also you can’t control what will happen outside your window.
+Avoid windows overlooking the outside because outside is usually lighter, resulting in the webcam losing focus and you being in darkness.
+Also, you can’t control what will happen outside your window.
 When teaching, control is everything.

 English is likely to not be the native language of the students you will be teaching.
 So speak slowly and clearly.
 This is extremely important if you have to drill new words in the classroom.